Change in Your Circumstances?

 - Anything you have told us about changes.

-You can tell us about any changes by filling out our online change of circumstance form, please open the form.
+You can tell us about any changes by filling out our online change of circumstance form.
 For most changes you will need to provide proof so that we can reassess your benefit, at the end of the form you will be told what evidence we need.

 When do I have to tell you about any changes?